 I was born in Sri Lanka and moved to the United States (Minneapolis) at age 11.
 I received my undergraduate degree in Accounting at the University of Minnesota, passed the CPA exam and worked in audit and finance before moving to the Bay Area in 1991.
 I had my first introduction to Zen practice at the Minnesota Zen Meditation Center in the late 80s.
 I have worked in accounting and finance in the Bay Area and attended the Stanford Graduate School of Business.
 I have worked as an investment manager and a financial and business advisor since 1999.
 I served on the board of Maitri Compassionate Care, an HIV and AIDS hospice, for 6 years and still continue to serve on their investment foundation board.

-Jody Greene came to San Francisco Zen practice through attending a Tassajara work period in September 2001.
-She received jukai from Sobun Katherine Thanas in 2005 and has completed three Tassajara practice periods since 2008.
+Jody Greene came to Zen practice through attending a Tassajara work period in September 2001.
+She received Jukai from Sobun Katherine Thanas in 2005 and has completed three Tassajara practice periods since 2008.
 Her teachers are Daijaku Kinst and Leslie James.
-Jody is Professor of Literature, Feminist Studies, and the History of Consciousness at the University of California, Santa Cruz, where she has also been active in the fields of Queer Studies and Contemplative Pedagogy.
+Jody is Associate Vice Provost for Teaching and Learning and Professor of Literature and Feminist Studies, at the University of California, Santa Cruz, where she has also been active in the fields of Queer Studies and Contemplative Pedagogy.
 In 2016, she became the founding Director of the Center for Innovations in Teaching and Learning at UCSC, bringing resources, advocacy, and support to UCSC’s faculty and graduate students in a rapidly changing educational environment.
-Jody has taught meditation, yoga, and other contemplative practices at Tassajara, Esalen, and, annually since 2013, in Ladakh, India.
-She is honored to serve on the San Francisco Zen Center board.
+Jody has taught meditation, yoga, and other contemplative practices at Tassajara, Esalen and, annually since 2013, in Ladakh, India.
+She is honored to serve on the San Francisco Zen Center Board.

 Piper Murakami, a third-generation Japanese American (sansei) and graphic designer, lives and works in San Francisco.
 Since 1980 she has worked for top design firms and agencies before going solo in 2003.
 Her clients are mainly from the non-profit sector in the arts and education fields, as well as foundations advocating for social change.
 Previous board memberships include the San Francisco chapter of AIGA, a professional association for design ...